JaowadH/PharmacyManagementSystem/README.md

 1. Download the latest release from GitHub: `git clone <repository-url>`
 2. Ensure Java is installed: `java -version`
 3. Navigate to the project directory: `cd <main-path>`
-4. Compile and run the application: `javac *.java && java Main`
+4. Compile and run the application: `javac *.java && java Menu`

 ### 2.2 Troubleshooting